Cima Palon

 Cima Palon, also called Monte Pasubio, is the highest peak of the Pasubio group of Little Dolomites in Veneto, Italy.
 It has an elevation of 2,239 metres.

-The Pasubio plateau is one of the most relevant Little Dolomites massifs, and it held a high strategic role during the Great War (1914-1918), since it represented the last defensive position of the Venetian Plain.
+The Pasubio plateau is one of the most relevant Little Dolomites massifs, and it held a highly strategic role during the Great War (1914-1918), since it represented the last defensive position of the Venetian Plain.
 It was the site of fierce mine warfare on the Italian Front.
 In May 1916, after the Austro-Hungarian Strafexpedition, an Italian contingent was urgently transferred from the Isonzo Front and under the command of General Achille Papa, they stopped the Austro-Hungarian Army at Cima Palon.

 In 1917, a team of Italian miners built the Strada delle 52 Gallerie, the route of 52 tunnels, which leads from the base to the summit area of Monte Pasubio.